 Loading and Unloading Firearms

-Your instructor will show you how to load and unload different kinds of shotguns and rifles.
-Practice loading and unloading firearms in class with "dummy" ammunition and under the supervision of your course instructor.
+Your instructor at the Field Day will show you how to load and unload different kinds of shotguns and rifles.
+Practice loading and unloading firearms in class with “dummy” ammunition and under the supervision of your course instructor.

 - Never practice loading and unloading with live ammunition!
 If you don’t have “dummy” ammunition, don’t practice!
 Dummy ammunition is available from sporting goods stores and gun shops.